anandijain/stream_list/README.md

 * cute recording light that turns on when im live
 * make a small script that quickly copies and renders the footage from the go pros using ffmpeg
 * "how to make a build montage" - go over mark rober, stuffmadehere, etc to see what they do
+* make a "for tha summer" style edit

 ### cas3
 * merge jupyter pr